dtrelogan/react-formstate/docs/api.md

 ### <a name='Field.defaultValue'>defaultValue</a>

-defines a default value for your input.
+defines a default value for your input. values will be [coerced](#FieldState.getValue) to strings by default.

 if a model is [injected](#FormState.injectModel) into form state, the model value takes precedence over the default value. *be careful*: when inputs do not align exactly with your backing model, some inputs could receive an initial value from the injected model while other unaligned inputs could receive the configured default value. this could be a source of confusion and/or bugs during development.